-Operating expenses, excluding legal settlements, severance and other charges, increased \$10.0 million, or 28.6%, during the first half of fiscal 2022 compared with the first half of fiscal 2021.
+Operating expenses, excluding legal settlements, severance and other charges, increased \$8.2 million, or 13.9%, during the first nine months of fiscal 2022 compared with the first nine months of fiscal 2021.

 Product development.
-Product development increased \$6.3 million, or 38.4%, in the first half of fiscal 2022 due to restored base pay and employee benefits as well as higher share-based compensation.
+Product development increased \$5.2 million, or 17.9%, in the first nine months of fiscal 2022 due to restored base pay and employee benefits as well as higher share-based compensation.

 Sales and marketing.
-Sales and marketing increased \$1.5 million, or 30.8%, in the first half of fiscal 2022 compared with the first half of fiscal 2021 due to restored base pay and employee benefits, increased share-based compensation, a return of some travel costs, and higher advertising and promotional costs due to increased marketing event and trade show activity.
+Sales and marketing increased \$2.1 million, or 25.9%, in the first nine months of fiscal 2022 compared with the first nine months of fiscal 2021 due to restored base pay and employee benefits, increased share-based compensation, a return of some travel costs due to increased in-person selling activity, and higher advertising and promotions costs due to increased marketing event and trade show activity.

 General and administrative.
-General and administrative increased by \$2.6 million, or 23.7%, in the first half of fiscal 2022 compared with the first half of fiscal 2021 due to restored base pay and employee benefits, increased share-based compensation, and higher internal system subscription costs.
+General and administrative increased by \$1.9 million, or 10.2%, in the first nine months of fiscal 2022 compared with the first nine months of fiscal 2021 due to restored base pay and employee benefits, and higher internal system subscription costs.

 Severance and other charges.
-Severance, and other charges decreased \$0.4 million in the first half of fiscal 2022 due to layoffs and other employee terminations during the first quarter of fiscal 2021 at the beginning of the COVID-19 pandemic which did not re-occur during the first half of fiscal 2022.
+Severance, and other charges decreased \$1.6 million in the first nine months of fiscal 2022 due to layoffs and other employee terminations during the first nine months of fiscal 2021 that did not re-occur during the first nine months of fiscal 2022.

 Legal settlements, net.
-Legal settlements, net increased \$0.3 million in the first half of fiscal 2022 compared with the first half of fiscal 2021 due to settlement of a lawsuit involving a former employee; no further activity is expected on this matter.
+Legal settlements, net increased \$0.3 million in the first nine months of fiscal 2022 compared with the first nine months of fiscal 2021 due to settlement of a lawsuit involving a former employee; no further activity is expected on this matter.